polarfire-soc/apps/baremetal_applications/DRI/README.md

 | 5 | PLL_DIV_2_3 | PLL 2/3 division registers| 0x4840 0014 |
 | 6 | SSCG_REG2 | SSCG register2 | 0x4840 002C |

-The current design provides the option to access the south-west CCC registers via the MSS DRI interface using the System Controller Bridge (SCB).
-In this case, the CCC registers are accessed with an offset of 0x30000000 and hence the start of the first CCC register becomes 0x38400000.
-In this case, the DRI IP in the fabric is not used for dynamic reconfiguration.

 In the application, the following sequence is used for a glitch-free CCC reconfiguration: